 The In-Service program provides annual recertifications and updates for all employees, contractors, and volunteers.
 While Security and Unit Staff account for the majority of the attendees, Food Service, Maintenance, Recreation, and numerous other job classifications attend this training annually.
 This program is updated at the beginning of each fiscal year based on an annual needs survey, student evaluations, and current correctional trends.

-This course will provide a review of Administrative Regulation 116.02, Use of Force, by utilizing a group exercise based on embedded videos.
-During this exercise, students will become familiar with the security equipment utilized by the employees, as well as the guidelines and directions of the Nebraska Department of Correctional Services based on the most current policies.
+This course will provide a review of Administrative Regulation 116.02, Use of Force, by utilizing a pre-test and discussion evaluating student knowledge of legal, Amendment based court decisions relative to the evaluation of excessive force claims which assist in the forming of NDCS Use of Force guidelines.
+Group discussion based on embedded videos evaluating actual Use of Force incidents in regards to NDCS U.O.F. policy.
+Group discussion and lecture regarding the guidelines and directions of the Nebraska Department of Correctional Services based on the most current policies.

-This course contains the essential philosophy of the use of chemical agents, the responsibilities of the Staff and protocol in which to deploy chemicals.
-This course will describe the physiological and psychological effects of chemical use, the health and safety risks, as well as the decontamination criteria.
+This course contains the essential philosophy of the use of chemical agents, the responsibilities of the staff and protocol in which to deploy chemicals.
+This course will describe the physiological and psychological effects of chemical use and the health and safety risks, as well as the decontamination criteria.

 ONLINE CURRICULUM (8 Hours)